dan-nadler/thermoPi/README.md

 This will detect the attached sensors and available actions via the database and `local_settings.py` file, and perform them in a loop.

 # Web Interface
+If you install uwsgi via apt-get and pip, you can use the following command to host the control UI from the Raspberry Pi:

-/usr/local/bin/uwsgi --socket :80 --protocol =http -w wsgi:app
+`sudo /usr/local/bin/uwsgi --socket :80 --protocol=http -w wsgi:app`

+Alternatively, you can host with Flask, or another webserver of your choosing.